 DP: Trying to incite riots, so we were actually really getting into black power, more power for the people and that is when you had student unrest and a lot of the universities around the nation, and rumors, you know you hear of rumors of war and things that are going to happen.
-I actually personally witnessed the Black Panthers coming into the city and coming into that area, different militant groups, and we were all asked to participate if anything happens, we were asked to participate and it was laid out like a plan, ‘we’re gonna come in and we are going to do this and we want you to do this and then back off.’
+I actually personally witnessed the Black Panthers coming into the city and coming into that area, different militant groups, and we were all asked to participate if anything happens.
+We were asked to participate and it was laid out like a plan: We’re going to come in and we are going to do this and we want you to do this and then back off.

 NL: What was it that they wanted people to do?

-DP: They wanted people—what they were gonna do was to actually break open the store, you go in and get everything you want out, and as soon as you get out everything you want, they were gonna torch it and burn it down.
+DP: They wanted people—what they were gonna do was to actually break open the store, you go in and get everything you want out, and as soon as you get out everything you want, they were going to torch it and burn it down.

 NL: And this a year before, this is 1966 that they first came in?